-The investment fund's accounting year is the calendar year.
+The investment fund's accounting year runs from December 1 to November 30.

 Article 6 Unit classes and appropriation of income

 Income-distributing unit certificates, income-retaining unit certificates with payment of capital gains tax and income-retaining unit certificates without payment of capital gains tax may be issued for the investment fund.